Using the Career Development Services at Queen's

 Tejinder shares her step by step guide to getting C.V advice; just one of the many career development services available to Queen's Students.

 As students, we are always told to enhance our skills outside of academics, get part-time jobs, volunteer, etc. For certain opportunities in life, the skills are required may not necessarily be taught in our actual degrees.
 However, Queen’s has other resources you can use to hone in on skills development for careers, employability, etc. I utilized some of these resources last year so I can showcase some of the options here.
 One thing I always had difficulties with was creating and enhancing my resume and C.V.
-So, I asked the student guidance centre if they had any help available.
+So, I asked the Student Centre if they had any help available.
 They told me to go online to their website:

 The website has many sections which cover finding career fairs and opportunities, DegreePlus, making your degree global, assessing employability, etc. When on this website I found one section which looked like the following image: